TestersArea/TestersArea-terms/terms-of-service.md

 - You must be the legitimate owner or authorized representative of any app you submit for testing.
 - You must own or have legitimate access to the Android device you are using.
 - Each user is limited to **one account per device**.
 Creating multiple accounts on the same or different devices to manipulate the system is strictly prohibited.
+- You must complete the in-app onboarding process before accessing any features of the App.
+- To participate as a tester, you must join our official **Google Group** (`testersarea@googlegroups.com`) using the **exact same Google account** that you use on the Google Play Store.
+Failure to use the same account will prevent you from downloading and testing assigned apps.

 ---